<-BackHow to do bottom-up market sizing in Africa with practical tips

 1. Top-Down Market Sizing: Find existing data from research reports or 3rd party data sources like Statista, Forrester, Gartner etc.

-2. Bottom-Up Market Sizing: Finding your market size by customer segment - where you define the average annual revenue you could make from your product/service by estimating the number of customers and how often they will purchase in a year - then simply doing the math.
+2. Bottom-Up Market Sizing: Finding your market size by customer segment - where you define the average annual revenue you could make from your product/service by estimating the number of customers and how often they will purchase in a year - then simply doing the maths.

 In most cases, it’s best to use both a top-down and bottom-up approach to estimate your market size.
-Once you have done this, you can either present them as individual points of data or combine them and reach an overall average.
+Once you have done this, you can either present them as individual points of data or triangulate them and reach an overall average.

 However, we recommend prioritising and spending a lot more time on the bottom-up approach.
 This is because bottom-up gives you: